Wilbur Ross deceived by undocumented household worker

 Wilbur Ross didn't just have to agree to sell off a big chunk of his fortune before becoming Donald Trump's commerce secretary.
-The billionaire also fired a household worker who deceived him about an immigration status.
+The billionaire also fired a household worker who deceived him about his or her immigration status.

 Ross said during Wednesday's confirmation hearing that to prepare for his nomination he double-checked the paperwork of the dozen or so household workers he's employed over the years.